HOW IS TUCKPOINTING ACHIEVED?

 Depending on the extent of the restoration work required, usually, works are completed in one to two weeks.

 Repointing is the procedure of filling in the joints between the bricks with new mortar as a result of deterioration or erosion.
 There are many colors and 5 different joint finishes to choose from.

 HOW DO I KNOW IF I NEED TO REPOINT?

 The mortar will be crumbling or have already fallen out.
 You may also have noticed some structural defects or water damage.
 You may also see sand build up at the base of the wall.

-In most cases you are able to stay in the your house whilst the work is being carried out.
-At time of our inspection we can discuss options to limit the inconvenience to you and your family.
+In most cases, you are able to stay in your house whilst the work is being carried out.
+At the time of our inspection, we can discuss options to limit the inconvenience to you and your family.

 Our work is generally very dusty in nature due to the grinding required.
 Our trades will use dust extraction equipment were practical.
 We will discuss any potential issues at the time of our inspection.

-Some people use high pressure water or sand blasting to remove the paint which normally damages the face of the brick.
-At Brick and Mortar Restoration we have developed a process that has been fine tuned over many years that will remove the paint without harming the brick.
+Some people use high-pressure water or sandblasting to remove the paint which normally damages the face of the brick.
+At Brick and Mortar Restoration we have developed a process that has been fine-tuned over many years that will remove the paint without harming the brick.

-We will do a test sample area at time of quoting, this will be our reference point for the paint removal.
+We will do a test sample area at the time of quoting, this will be our reference point for the paint removal.
 We will then ensure all removal is executed to that same sample.
 Some minor damage is inevitable however we can repair this as part of the repair process.